dasch-swiss/dsp-tools/docs/developers-git-submodules.md

  - `git pull --recurse-submodules` is shorthand for `git pull; git submodule update --init --recursive`
  - `--init` is necessary if you don't have the submodule `src/dsp_tools/import_scripts` yet.
 In all successive calls, when the submodule is already on your machine, the flag `--init` can be omitted.
- - `--recursive` is optional, in case there would be more than one (nested) submodules inside dsp-tools.
+ - `--recursive` is optional, in case there would be more than one (nested) submodules in the repository.
  - Since Git 2.15, you can tell Git to use `--recurse-submodules` for all commands that support it (except `clone`), with `git config submodule.recurse true`.
  - These explanations rely on [the Git Submodules documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules)